 The Operational Plan is a one-year plan that is developed each year to provide the detail of the services, projects and programs identified for that year in the Delivery Program.

-The 2022-2023 Operational Plan is the first year of the 2022/23-2025/26 Delivery Program, which is developed to provide the detailed information about Council’s projects, services and major programs planned for that financial year.
+The 2023-2024 Operational Plan is the second year of the 2022/23-2025/26 Delivery Program, which is developed to provide the detailed information about Council’s projects, services and major programs planned for that financial year.

 If you are looking for specific Fees and Charges, you can search for them using our Fees and Charges Search Facility here.